moreati/pickle-fuzz/README.md

 ## Other considerations

+### Bit rot

 In addition to the known security issues the Pickle protocol is not formally documented, or standardised.
+Pickling of custom classes is tightly coupled to their implementation.
+This makes Pickle a poor choice choice for any long term storage and retrieval.
 To quote [Don’t use pickle — use Camel]

 > Its automatic, magical behavior shackles you to the internals of your
 > classes in non-obvious ways.
 You can’t even easily tell which classes